Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$

-While that result was derived for a homogeneous solution in \citep{2023_Vigneron_et_al_b}, the metric obtained in the present paper confirms this result for a specific inhomogeneous solution. {This suggests that any physical solutions (i.e. with positive mass) of topo-GR in closed topologies require non-staticity.}\saut
+While that result was derived for a homogeneous solution, the metric obtained in the present paper confirms this result for a specific inhomogeneous solution. {This suggests that any physical solutions (i.e. with positive mass) of topo-GR in closed topologies require non-staticity.}\saut

-Finally, we discussed how {\MyTheory} could allow us to obtain an exact metric representing one black hole in a vacuum expanding closed universe.
-For this, the staticity hypothesis must be removed, while still working in $\mS^3$ with spherical symmetry.
-Such a metric is not possible in general relativity, and still it is of major importance for the study of the behaviour of black holes in an expanding universe.
-For this reason, finding such a solution is the main prospect following the results of the present paper.\saut

-Overall the solution studied in this paper highlights the differences with general relativity that are brought by {\MyTheory} when considering a spherical topology.
-We expect these differences to be qualitatively present in any non-Euclidean spatial topology.
+{A direct follow-up we expect for this paper is to search for a non-static solution that would describe a single black hole in an expanding universe with the topology of a 3-sphere, something which is not possible in general relativity.
+To further identify the differences between topo-GR and general relativity in closed topologies, {and to obtain a highly inhomogeneous model universe for cosmology in this context}, we also argued that an interesting study would be to develop the method of lattice cosmology for topo-GR.}